saucelabs/sauce-docs/docs/dev/api/api-testing.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-These API methods allow you to interact with Sauce Labs API Testing functionality.
+These API endpoints allow you to interact with Sauce Labs API Testing functionality.
 You can execute tests, view analytics, retrieve project information, and more.

 Refer to [Getting Started](/dev/api) for Authentication and Server information.